kodecocodes/i10t/user-notifications/user-notifications.markdown

 ### Adding an Attachment

-It's seems a bit wasteful to have a bunch of beatiful cactus images and only use their URLs as notification identifiers.
+It's seems a bit wasteful to have a bunch of beautiful cactus images and only use their URLs as notification identifiers.
 How about actually displaying the images on the notification?
 Hopefully you saw this coming.

 Back in `scheduleRandomNotification(inSeconds:completion:)` add the following just below the `imageURL` declaration: